 The lesson to takeaway is that while they are technically doing their jobs, healthcare professionals and first responders make sacrifices well beyond what we should expect from them to help maintain the safety and wellbeing of others.

-5. HOW VULNERABLE THE ELDERLY AND PEOPLE WITH UNDERLYING HEALTH CONDITIONS ARE TO INFECTION AND SICKNESS
+5. HOW VULNERABLE THE ELDERLY AND PEOPLE WITH UNDERLYING HEALTH CONDITIONS CAN BE TO INFECTION AND SICKNESS

-There are simple steps to follow to help keep our most vulnerable safe, and a lot of it comes down to practicing good and consistent cleaning habits that also prevent the spread of other infections that disproportionately impact them.
+There are simple steps to follow to help keep our most vulnerable safe, and a lot of it comes down to practicing good and consistent cleaning protocols that help prevent the spread of infections that disproportionately impact them.

-The lesson to takeaway is that while anyone can become infected and seriously ill with COVID-19, the elderly and those with underlying health issues are much more at risk than the rest of us.
+The lesson to takeaway is that while anyone can catch an infection or become seriously ill, the elderly and those with underlying health issues are generally more at risk than the rest of us.

 Therefore it’s our responsibility to do our part to protect them and keep them safe.
 This includes regular cleaning and disinfecting and practicing good personal hygiene as well as offering additional assistance and support.